 Make sure to practice stating the benefits of what you're selling, not just features.

 Copywriting Exercise #4: Trim Trim Trim to make everything shorter.

 Kind of like cramming in words to a Tweet.
 I show a 3-step formula for this in my how to create a tagline article.

 This is the art of making something long into something small.

 What is the shortest amount of space you can take to transfer a complete thought into someone else's brain?

 It's by Trim Trim Trimming......

 Good copywriting is about sending information from one brain to another in the most efficient manner.
 Sometimes that's going to be text, sometimes it'll be audio, sometimes it'll be video.

 But we always want to make sure the copywriting is CONCISE.
-That means giving the most amount of information in the least amount of words.
+That means giving the most amount of information in the least

 A lot of people hear things like, "Long copy sells better!!!!"
 Well it's true to a degree.
 The rule of thumb is: